- Congress allowed people to suspend taking required minimum distributions for 2020 as part of COVID-19 relief, but RMDs are back on for 2021.

 If you have assets that are subject to RMDs, here are 2 key questions to answer that can help you think through how and when to use your RMDs.

-How and when should I withdraw my RMDs?
+1. How should I calculate and withdraw my RMDs?

 Regardless of the withdrawal schedule, the deadline is important.
 The IRS penalty for not taking an RMD, or for taking less than the required amount, is steep: 50% of the amount not taken on time.
-The deadline to take your first RMD is normally April 1 on the year after you turn 72,1 and December 31 each following year.
-For 2020, RMDs are waived, including the first RMD.
+The deadline to take your first RMD is normally April 1 of the year after you turn 72, and December 31 each following year.
+Note, however, that if you choose to wait until April 1 of the year after you've turned 72 for your first RMD, it will mean taking 2 RMDs that year, and the additional income could have other tax consequences.

-Tip: Many people choose to have taxes withheld from their RMDs.
+Tip: Many people choose to have taxes withheld from their RMDs, as it is counted as ordinary income.
 If you choose not to do this, make sure you set aside money to pay the taxes.
-And be careful, sometimes underwithholding can result in a tax penalty.
+And be careful—sometimes underwithholding can result in a tax penalty.

-What should I do with my RMDs: 4 options
+2. What should I do with my RMDs?

 If you plan to use RMDs to pay for current expenses, it often makes sense to align with a budget in retirement.
 Going through the budgeting process can help you estimate living expenses, manage your cash flow, and determine if you'll need to use your RMDs to fund your retirement lifestyle.

 For some retirees, Social Security benefits and other income may cover your expected expenses.
-Remember, even though you may not need RMD monies to fund your retirement spending, you're still required to take RMDs out of your applicable retirement accounts.
-Although your RMD can't be reinvested back into a tax-advantaged retirement account, you can put money into taxable brokerage accounts and then reinvest your RMD proceeds.
+Remember, even though you may not need RMD monies to fund your retirement spending, you're still required to take them out of your applicable retirement accounts.
+Although your RMD can't be reinvested back into a tax-advantaged retirement account, you can put money into taxable brokerage accounts and then reinvest your RMD proceeds according to a strategy that fits your needs.

-Remember, if you're already over 72,1 you will have to take an RMD before you can convert to a Roth IRA.
-The upside is that you can then use all or part of the RMD to pay the taxes due from the conversion.
-However, if you anticipate that your heirs will be in a much lower tax bracket than your own, it may not make sense to convert.
+Remember, if you're already over 72, you will have to take an RMD for the current tax year before you can convert to a Roth IRA—that is, Roth conversions do not satisfy the RMD requirement, although you can use all or part of the RMD to pay the taxes due from the conversion.
+On the other hand, if you anticipate that your heirs will be in a much lower tax bracket than your own, it may not make sense to convert.

-While Roth IRAs are generally not subject to federal or state income taxes, they are still subject to estate tax, so it is important to plan accordingly.
+While distributions from Roth IRAs are generally not subject to federal or state income taxes during the lifetime of the original owner, the balances are still subject to estate tax, so it is important to plan accordingly.
 Since there are other ways to transfer money to heirs, such as trusts and gifting, consult an estate planning advisor before making any decisions.

 If you have to satisfy an RMD and you would also like to make a gift to charity, then consider a qualified charitable distribution (QCD).